malcolmlearnstech/second-boilerplate/README.md

-# second-boilerplate
+# Boilerplate (No Auth)

-This will be a boilerplate that does not make use of backend, frontend, and redux.
-But it will not use any authentication.
+This will be a boilerplate that makes use of backend, frontend, and redux; but it will not use any authentication.